iboruch/iboruch/README.md

 ---

-⭐ _This profile README is designed to give future employers a quick view of my technical strengths, project work, and development focus._
+⭐ _This profile README is designed to give future employers a quick overview of my technical strengths, commercial experience and development focus._